Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter: Introduction

 An overwhelming body of astrophysical and cosmological measurements show that close to 85\% of the total matter content of the Universe consists of non-baryonic dark matter (DM).
 However, its nature remains unknown.
 Although the space of DM models remains vast, an electroweak scale thermal relic or WIMP has long been identified as the archetypal DM candidate for its economy and elegance~\cite{Jungman:1995df}.
 Null searches carried out in direct detection experiments and at colliders (see e.g. Refs.~\cite{Schumann:2019eaa,Kahlhoefer:2017dnp}) have excluded many realizations of the scenario, particularly for masses near the electroweak scale ($m_{\DM} \sim 100~{\rm GeV}$).
 Although constrained, GeV-scale WIMPs remain far from excluded~\cite{Leane:2018kjk}.
 As one moves to TeV masses, long predicted DM candidates, including the Higgsino, remain not only untested, but out of the reach of near-term terrestrial probes (for a recent overview, see, e.g., Refs.~\cite{Bottaro:2021snn,Bottaro:2022one}).
 TeV WIMPs can, however, be shining brightly in very-high-energy (VHE, E $\gtrsim$ 100 GeV) gamma rays, opening the potential for Imaging Atmospheric Cherenkov Telescopes (IACTs) to be DM discovery instruments.

-Constraints on heavy WIMPs arise from a variety of sources, including nearby dwarf galaxy observations from Fermi-LAT~\cite{Fermi-LAT:2015att} and IACTs~\cite{HESS:2020zwn,MAGIC:2021mog}, Galactic Center (GC) observations by Fermi-LAT~\cite{Fermi-LAT:2017opo}, HAWC~\cite{HAWC:2017udy}, and IACTs~\cite{Abdallah:2016ygi,Abdallah:2018qtu}, as well as from CMB measurements~\cite{Planck:2018vyg}.
+Constraints on heavy WIMPs arise from a variety of sources, including nearby dwarf galaxy observations from Fermi-LAT~\cite{Fermi-LAT:2015att,PhysRevD.104.083026} and IACTs~\cite{HESS:2020zwn,HESS:2021zzm,MAGIC:2021mog}, Galactic Center (GC) observations by Fermi-LAT~\cite{Fermi-LAT:2017opo}, HAWC~\cite{HAWC:2017udy}, and IACTs~\cite{Abdallah:2016ygi,Abdallah:2018qtu}, as well as from CMB measurements~\cite{Planck:2018vyg}.
 At present, some of the strongest constraints derived on the annihilation rate of TeV WIMPs are obtained from 546 hours of H.E.S.S. full-array observations of the GC~\cite{HESS:2022ygk}.
 Beyond any possible signal of DM, the GC at TeV energies is a rich and challenging environment, often associated with extreme astrophysical phenomena.
 Faint diffuse emission has been detected, including VHE diffuse emission likely attributed to PeV hadrons accelerated in the vicinity of the supermassive black hole Sgr A*, referred to as a Pevatron~\cite{Abramowski:2016mir}, and the base of the Fermi Bubbles~\cite{Su:2010qj,Acero:2016qlg,Fermi-LAT:2017opo} for which the origin is still unknown.
 In addition, the Galactic Centre excess (GCE) detected in Fermi-LAT data~\cite{Goodenough:2009gk,Hooper:2010mq,Fermi-LAT:2015sau} could be attributed to a putative millisecond pulsar population in the inner Galaxy~\cite{Lee:2015fea,Bartels:2015aea}, a population that could induce VHE gamma-ray emissions via electron inverse Compton scattering off ambient radiation fields~\cite{Song:2021zrs}.
-While the GC is undoubtedly complex, it is also the region where we expect the brightest signal of DM annihilation, and is therefore the focus of many IACT DM searches, for example Refs.~\cite{Abdalla:2016olq,Weinstein:2016vyv,Abdallah:2018qtu,MAGIC:2021frm,HESS:2022ygk}, and of the present work.
+While the GC is undoubtedly complex, it is also the region where we expect the brightest signal of DM annihilation, and is therefore the focus of many IACT DM searches, for example Refs.~\cite{Abdalla:2016olq,Weinstein:2016vyv,Lacroix:2016qag,Abdallah:2018qtu,MAGIC:2021frm,HESS:2022ygk} including the central VHE source HESS J1745-290~\cite{Belikov:2012ty,Cembranos:2013fya} as well as detection prospects with CTA~\cite{Lefranc:2015pza,Belikov:2016fwv,Acharyya:2020sbj,Rinchiuso:2020skh}, and of the present work.